 Presenting via Blackboard Collaborate requires having a working internet connection, webcam, and microphone.
 If you may need any of these items for your presentation, please contact the event organizers at email@example.com or firstname.lastname@example.org

-Online students will use Blackboard Collaborate to present their research.
+Virtual presenters will use Blackboard Collaborate to record their presentations so that they may be shared virtually.
 Collaborate is a video chat program that allows presenters to share screens and documents with viewers.
 It creates a remote experience that mimics a presentation room.
 You can learn more about Collaborate on Blackboard's Collaborate Tutorials (opens in a new window).
 You can also watch the video below for a tutorial on sharing screens in Blackboard Collaborate.

 For more guidance on creating quality presentations, you can view our guide on creating effective presentations below.

 Posters should be printed with no hand-written aspects or visible glue/tape.
 Follow these guidelines when completing your poster:

 Poster Presentations will take time to prepare, so start assembling early!
 You may even want to consider having your poster professionally printed for display on the Tiffin Campus.
 You may use an outside vendor, but the ITS department will print posters at no charge to you provided you meet the following criteria: